 Medical in utero interventions include drug management of life-threatening fetal arrhythmias and treatment of heart failure.
 Rhythm abnormalities most often are diagnosed initially by the obstetrician.
 In many cases the abnormal heart beats are intermittent and do not endanger the baby’s overall health.

-However, in some cases the heart can beat too fast or too slow and this can lead to heart failure and fetal distress.
-In these instances, we recommend an urgent evaluation by a fetal cardiologist.
+However, in some cases the heart can beat too fast or too slow and this can lead to heart failure and prenatal distress.
+In these instances, we recommend an urgent evaluation by a prenatal cardiologist.